Thursday, July 9th:

 I bought a cumulative ticket for both the Baptistery and the nearby Museo Diocesano (which cost 5 euros).
 This would be my first time visiting the Museo Diocesano.
 This small museum is located diagonally across the piazza in the basement of the building.
 Two very kind women were working at the desk when I arrived.

 After showing my ticket and chatting for a bit, one woman accompanied me down to the basement.
 I was the only one in the museum.
 She was so impressed that I came all the way from Hawaii to visit Parma.
 She wanted to know all about my trip, how long it took for me to travel to Italy, how I learned Italian, etc. She was very nice and I enjoyed chatting with her even though it made it difficult to pay attention to any of the sculptures and other art in the museum.
-She continued to ask me questions and carry on a conversation during my entire visit except when my phone rang.
+She continued to ask me questions and carry on a conversation during my entire visit.

 When I walked into the museum, the weather was sunny and warm.
 Thirty minutes later when I walked outside, the skies were gray (and black in the distance).
 I could hear the sound of thunder and it was just starting to rain.